Revxrsal/PluginLib/README.md

       version: 4.2.0_222
       repository: https://jcenter.bintray.com/
 ```
-This way, JDA will be downloaded from JCenter Bintray's repository.
+This way, JDA will be downloaded from Bintray JCenter's repository.

 There are multiple ways to define a library, aside from defining the library properties (group id, artifact id, etc)